Agate Gemstone Information

 ||All colors, multicolored and banded

 ||2.60 - 2.64

 ||Translucent to opaque

 |Double Refraction / Birefringence:

 ||Varied based on bands: Yellow, green, blue-white; slightly strong

 Agate Gemstone Varieties or other Similar Gemstones: Back to Top

 There are many different trade names for agate.
-Most are based off optical properties, but some varieties are classified based upon internal/external composition, or inclusions of other objects or minerals.
-Most trade names simply refer to the origin or other inhabitance trait.
+Most are based on optical properties, but some varieties are classified based upon internal/external composition, or inclusions of other objects or minerals.
+Most trade names simply refer to the origin or other locational traits.
 These locality based trade names are generally used only by gemstone sellers and collectors.
 There are some trade names which are very commonly used such as fire agate, agate geode, carnelian and onyx.
 Many times, a single agate specimen can be classified under two or more different trade names.